osgi/osgi/org.osgi.test.cases.zigbee/README.md

 * The *<endpoints>* element must contain at least one *<endpoint>* element and it is not required to contain the definition of all the active endpoints available on the ZigBee device.
 In any case it is mandatory to specify their number in the *activeEndpointsNumber* attribute.
-The CT will perform a check on this number.
+The TCK will perform a check on this number.

 * *<node>* and *<host>* elements must have different IEEE addresses.

-* Throughout this file the CT must find in an inputCluster (it must not be necessarily always the same) that in its definition (see zigbee.xml above)
+* Throughout this file the TCK must find in an inputCluster (it must not be necessarily always the same) that in its definition (see zigbee.xml above)
   contains: